The Wellness Initiative | Perth WA

 For me recovery is life, it's how I live each day; some days are better than others but self- care, staying connected to people, having a routine and exercise all really help me.
 I love people!
 I love meeting people from all walks of life.
 I'm a positive person with a good dose of humour and a big heart who loves to support others to find their own happiness and true potential.
 Did you know that Caryn can also provide Peer Supervision to workers in the industry? |

-ChantelleSenior Peer Mentor(She/her)Hi, I’m Chantelle and I’m excited to get to know you and share in your journey.
-The idea of working towards mental wellness, as opposed to ‘fixing’ mental illness, was a huge turning point in my recovery.
-Reframing this allowed me to stop focusing on all the things ‘wrong with me’ and instead start to see opportunities for good in my life, creating wellness one small step at a time.
+Hi, I’m Chantelle and I’m excited to get to know you and share in your journey.
+A huge turning point in my recovery was the idea of working towards mental wellness, as opposed to ‘fixing’ mental illness.
+Reframing this allowed me to stop focusing on the things that were ‘wrong with me’ and instead start to see opportunities for wellness in my life.
+Accepting and understanding my neurodivergent self has been a big part of this process and I think it gives me a unique perspective when it comes to understanding barriers and creative problem solving.

 JasonPeer Mentor(He/him)